-As my dear friend Sage Rader always says, if you are able to take another breath, more is right with you than wrong with you.
+Our dear friend Sage Rader always says that if you can take another breath, more is right with you than wrong with you.

 The act of inspiration, taking in a breath, is a gift, a blessing, a sign of life.
 Perhaps we can even say that is life itself.

-The inhale brings power, responsibility.
+The inhale brings power and responsibility.
 The pause at the top brings discernment and inspiration.
 The exhale brings relaxation and release.
-The pause between the exhale and the inhale brings compassion, groundedness and focus.
+The pause between the exhale and the inhale brings compassion, groundedness, and focus.

-In honor of World Breathing Day that was this past Sunday, April 11th, as well as Sage’s birthday, I say a huge thank you to all of my teachers who have shared the breath techniques that continue to change my life.
+In honor of World Breathing Day on April 11th, I thank all of my teachers who have shared the breath techniques that continue to change my life.